iceruntime/docs/how-it-works.md

 Use [Nix]() infrastructure to manage your packages and other build artifacts.
 ICE provides abstractions over Nix store operations and allows you to manage system libraries and your own packages in a uniform way.
 The full power of Nix derivations is available if needed.
 Read the [details page]() for more.

 ### Parsing
 ICE provides an easy way for specifying grammars, and you can automatically generate parsers using tools like [treesitter]() or [happy]().
-The parser is included automatically in your pipeline, independent of the programming language you use for other transformations.
+The parser is included effortlessly in your pipeline, independent of the programming language you use for other transformations.
 Read the [details page]() for more.

 ### Caching
+The result of every ICE function is transparently cached on disk if the ICE runtime determines it beneficial to do so.
+The caching is all done via Nix which means that it can be easily shared with other developers, improving the build experience of everyone.
+Read the [details page]() for more.

 ### Incremental computation
+ICE has an intrinsic concept of diff-based computation, i.e., every ICE function gets passed enough information to only recompute the parts which changed.
+This makes it ideal as runtime for typechecking workloads where users typically only change local parts of their program.
+ICE provides the unopinionated substrate on which incremental computation can happen, and every ICE function can implement it in its own way.
+See the [dia research project]() whose goal is a language in which incremental computation instructions can be automatically generated.
+Read the [details page]() for more.

 ### Strong static types